 Energy efficiency can also be increased by methods other than equipment.
 Of course, friction losses in the pipelines and the pumps play a significant role but even better results can be achieved with intelligent process design.
-By selecting the membrane quantities according to the actual need, fine tuning the produced water quality and calculating all the key elements together, the energy consumption can be minimised.
+By selecting the membrane quantities according to the actual need, fine-tuning the produced water quality and calculating all the key elements together, the energy consumption can be minimized.
 These same principles also apply to aquaculture and the same know-how can be adapted to live fish carriers.

-But how does intelligent process design and equipment selections affect operating costs?
-The simple math shows that by reducing energy consumption by 1 kW/produced cubic metre, the average sized live fish carrier operator could save about 100,000 USD and 350 Tons of CO2 annually.
+But how do intelligent process design and equipment selections affect operating costs?
+The simple math shows that by reducing energy consumption by 1 kW/produced cubic meter, the average-sized live fish carrier operator could save about 100,000 USD and 350 Tons of CO2 annually.

-Easy and flawless operation is one of our strengths, and the developed automation software and user interface guarantees a stress-free operation experience for the users.
-Our reverse osmosis systems can provide you with fresh water safely, efficiently, economically and reliably.
+Easy and flawless operation is one of our strengths, and the developed automation software and user interface guarantee a stress-free operation experience for the users.
+Our reverse osmosis systems can provide you with fresh water safely, efficiently, economically, and reliably.

 Modern pre-treatment methods enable the extended lifetime of the RO membranes.
 We have collected the data from the systems and serviced our equipment for years.
 By providing this information to our development team we create even better solutions.
 This operation model has been the cornerstone of our development and provides the easy and flawless operation our customers enjoy today.

 Lamor also offers a wide variety of other cost-efficient, customizable water treatment, oil spill response, and waste management solutions worldwide.
 Learn more about our solutions at lamor.com and contact us today for a personal quote.